WPP’s Mark Read calls for 'collaborative effort' on net zero and sets 2025 target

 To achieve the first target, WPP’s electricity will be 100% renewably sourced by 2025.
 The second target, which encompasses the placement of ads, will involve WPP working through Group M with media partners to develop industry-wide standards for the measurement and elimination of carbon emitted from the placement of ads.

-“When we looked at our carbon footprint in the broadest possible sense, only 2% of our five-and-a-half million tons of CO2 equivalent was making and buying things directly under our control, and 98% is our broader impact," Read said.
+Read said: “When we looked at our carbon footprint in the broadest possible sense, only 2% of our five-and-a-half million tonnes of CO2 equivalent was making and buying things directly under our control, and 98% is our broader impact.”

 That includes media, which makes up about 55% of the total, and production, which is about 14%, he said.